monotok/ansible-rekey/README.md

 **STATUS**

 Very early beta.
-Use at your
+Use at your own risk.

 A collection of ansible utility functions.
 Currently only supports `rekey` which recursively rekeys encrypted variables within a directory.